16 Best Things To Do In Kuala Lumpur | Travel Guide

 Inside the temple, you will find a small yet vibrant space adorned with colourful statues.
 The temple even features a 60kg sword, alleged to possess the power to grant good luck to anyone who can lift it three times.
 However, it’s important to note that touching this sword is not allowed.

-There is no entrance fee, but if you wish, you can make a donation while inside.
+It’s another free thing to do in Kuala Lumpur, but if you wish, you can make a donation while inside.

 7. Sri Mahamariamman Temple